14jamesh/iOS-calculator/README.md

 # iOS-calculator

 An iOS 13 calculator that I made for learning DOM interactions.
+Did the HTML, CSS and obvs the JS.

 - Decided to use the iOS13 calculator for my design.